DebatableMiracle/julep-workflow-example/README.md

 1. Open the Python notebook (`julep_city_facts.ipynb`).
 2. Run the notebook cells.
-3. input your list of city names as an array (in the first line maybe, or on a later cell), for example:
+3. input your list of city names as an array (in the first line maybe, or on the later cell where locations are defined), for example:
    ```python
    ["New York", "London", "Paris"]